cuixiao174/christmas-tree/README.md

    - Navigate to `http://localhost:3010`
    - Allow camera access for gesture control
    - Click "上传照片" to upload your photos
+   - Add "All I Want For Christmas Is You" as `music.mp3` to the `public/music/` directory for background music

 ## 🎯 Usage